miraten/mira-i18n/README.md

 However, it didn't satify me.

-First, it has a default language which I do not want.
+First, it has a default language which I do not want to include.

 Second, I want a hierachy structure, not serial structure.

+Third, I want some kind of string format support.

-Third, I also want modular structure.
+Last, I also want a modular structure.

 So I made it from the scratch.